kannankvs/md2/Command-Reference.md

 **show interfaces counters**

+This show command displays packet counters for all interfaces since the last time the counters were cleared.
+There is no facility to display counters for one specific interface.
+Optional argument "-a" does not have any significance in this command.
+Optional argument "-c" can be used to clear the counters for all interfaces.
+Optional argument "-p" specify a period (in seconds) with which to gather counters over.

   - Usage:

     show interfaces counters [OPTIONS]
       OPTIONS:
       -a, --printall
       -c, --clear
       -p, --period TEXT

-  - Display packet counters for all interfaces since the last time the counters were cleared
   - Example:
   ```
   admin@sonic:~$ show interfaces counters